acampb/blogtest/_posts/2020-10-25-setup-github-verified-commits-for-vscode.md

 ---
 title: Setup GitHub verified commits for VSCode
+subtitle: Want to see that sweet Verified status on your GitHub commit history?
+This guide walks through how to setup and configure everything needed on a Windows system!
 author: Andrew Campbell
-date: 2020-10-25
+#date: 2020-10-25
-categories: []
+#categories: []
 tags: [GitHub, VSCode]
-pin: false
+#pin: false
-image: /assets/img/gh-verified/gh-verified-social.png
+thumbnail-img: /assets/img/gh-verified/gh-verified-social.png
-subtitle: Want to see that sweet Verified status on your GitHub commit history?
-This guide walks through how to setup and configure everything needed on a Windows system!

 ---

-Want to see that sweet **Verified** status on your GitHub commit history?
+Want to see that sweet :heavy_check_mark: **Verified** status on your GitHub commit history?
 This guide walks through how to setup and configure everything needed on a Windows system!

 ## Install GnuPG (GPG)